 What is Device Provisioning?

 Before a device can be onboarded, it has to be provisioned.
-Device provisioning is the process in which a device makes itself known to a platform when it comes online.
+Device provisioning is the process by which a device makes itself known to a platform when it comes online.

 Just in Time Registration, or JITR, is a device provisioning method in which a device is registered to a platform until the first time it connects.
 The process is as follows: